j-rivero/gz-rocker/README.md

 In this example, we are using Gazebo Citadel in Ubuntu Bionic:

 ```
-rocker --nvidia --x11 --ignition citadel:bionic ubuntu:bionic bash
+rocker --nvidia --x11 --gazebo citadel:bionic ubuntu:bionic bash
 ```

 Then, test out Gazebo Gazebo by running the following command in the container:

 ```
-gz gazebo -r actor.sdf
+gz sim -r actor.sdf
 ```

 ### Using source installations of Gazebo libraries

 1. Determine which Gazebo version you need (visit the [releases](https://gazebosim.org/docs) page for more information).
-Once you've decided, set an environment variable corresponding to your version (make sure to pick a version that's compatible with the `--ignition` argument - use the command `rocker -h` to see what can be used with `--ignition`):
+Once you've decided, set an environment variable corresponding to your version (make sure to pick a version that's compatible with the `--gazebo` argument - use the command `rocker -h` to see what can be used with `--gazebo`):

 ```
-export IGN_DISTRO=citadel
+export GZ_DISTRO=citadel
 ```

 2. Clone the Gazebo respositories you'd like to use for development/testing.